usefulalgorithm/usefulalgorithm/README.md

 - _Electric Chair_, by Cities Aviv
 - _Ghosted III_, by Oren Ambarchi, Johan Berthling, Andreas Werliin
 - _Stardust_, by Danny Brown
+- _Forgetting Is Violent_, by Patrick Shiroishi
 - _Supreme Blientele_, by Westside Gunn
-- _Forgetting Is Violent_, by Patrick Shiroishi
 - _The Smashing Machine (Original Motion Picture Soundtrack)_, by Nala Sinephro
 - _The Long Procession_, by Amia Venera Landscape
+- _The Night Green Side of It_, by R.A.P.
+Ferreira, Kenny Segal
 - _THE BPM_, by Sudan Archives
 - _10:44_, by Brahm
 - _RINA_, by Rina Sawayama